webkom/office-dashboard/README.md

 The webkom office dashboard uses different data sources to display information about the office, its environment, and the members of the office.

-_Do note that the dashboard and data sources require you to be on the NTNU network, either through VPN or at campus._

 ## Setup

 ```bash